Eloping in Ireland 2026: The Definitive Guide for U.S. Couples

 Wicklow Mountains77681

-• Epicness: Measures the “wow” factor of the raw landscape.
-Kerry and the Causeway Coast consistently score perfectly for their dramatic scale.
+Epicness measures the raw “wow” factor of the landscape.
+Kerry and the Causeway Coast both score a 10.
+They’re genuinely among the most dramatic coastal landscapes in Europe.

-• Location Density: Measures how many “epic” backdrops you can reach without long drives.
-The Causeway Coast wins because its ruins and cliffs are clustered together.
-The Cliffs of Moher score a 1 because reaching a secondary site like Corcomroe Abbey is a 45-minute drive.
+Location Density measures how many world-class ceremony spots you can reach in a single day without long drives.
+The Causeway Coast scores a 10.
+The Cliffs of Moher score a 1 because the nearest quality secondary location is Corcomroe Abbey, a 45-minute drive on rural roads.

 This comparison isn’t about scenery — Ireland has beauty everywhere.